Guide to the Solar Federal Tax Credit (ITC)

 Important: Project Solar does not offer tax advice.
 We recommend contacting a tax professional for full information on incentives.

-A common question - Does Project Solar qualify for the federal tax incentives?
+A common question - Can Project Solar systems qualify for the federal tax incentives?

 The tax credit has no limit, so you can size the system as large as you want and reap the full benefits.

-As of 2022, the average Project Solar customer saves $6,000 with their ITC credit.
+As of 2025, the average Project Solar customer saves $6,000 thanks to this credit.

 Project Solar builds qualify for the federal solar tax incentive

-If what you owe in a year is not equal to the full 30% of your solar project, your credit will not expire—the remaining amount will carry forward to future years.
+If what you owed in a year was not equal or greater than the 30% of your solar project, your credit would be carried over to future years.

 How to Get the Tax Credit